junli7/bloonsSchool/README.md

 Rationale

-The project is structured using Swing for the graphical user interface, leveraging JPanel for the main game display and Timer for the game loop MainFrame acts as the primary application window, orchestrating the various panels Separation of concerns is achieved by having GamePanel manage rendering and interaction, while GameState encapsulates the core game variables and their manipulation Human and Monkey classes define the core entities with their own update and draw logic Map class provides the pathfinding data This modular design aims for maintainability and clarity use of MouseAdapter and MouseMotionAdapter simplifies event handling for user input Wave management is designed to support both pre-defined and procedurally generated waves, allowing for extensible gameplay Monkeys have a clear upgrade path system with archetypes to introduce strategic depth, and specialized monkey types like MonkeyB and MonkeyC extend the base functionality Projectile class handles the behavior of shots fired by monkeys Dedicated UI panels (SideInfoPanel, UpgradeControlPanel) improve user experience by providing clear information and interactive elements SpriteManager centralizes image loading and caching for efficient resource management UpgradeGUI specifically encapsulates the visual and interaction logic for the upgrade interface, making UpgradeControlPanel cleaner
+The project is structured using Swing for the graphical user interface, leveraging JPanel for the main game display and Timer for the game loop MainFrame acts as the primary application window, orchestrating the various panels.
+Separation of concerns is achieved by having GamePanel manage rendering and interaction, while GameState encapsulates the core game variables and their manipulation Human and Monkey classes define the core entities with their own update and draw logic Map class provides the pathfinding data This modular design aims for maintainability and clarity use of MouseAdapter and MouseMotionAdapter simplifies event handling for user input Wave management is designed to support both pre-defined and procedurally generated waves, allowing for extensible gameplay Monkeys have a clear upgrade path system with archetypes to introduce strategic depth, and specialized monkey types like MonkeyB and MonkeyC extend the base functionality Projectile class handles the behavior of shots fired by monkeys Dedicated UI panels (SideInfoPanel, UpgradeControlPanel) improve user experience by providing clear information and interactive elements SpriteManager centralizes image loading and caching for efficient resource management UpgradeGUI specifically encapsulates the visual and interaction logic for the upgrade interface, making UpgradeControlPanel cleaner
 Dependencies

 This project is written in Java and relies on the following standard Java libraries: